-3 Detlef Dinsel resigned on September 30, 2022 and thus the remuneration for 2022 was extrapolated to calculate the annual remuneration amount.
+3 Detlef Dinsel resigned on September 30, 2022, and thus the remuneration for 2022 was extrapolated to calculate the annual remuneration amount.

-4 Christian Bacherl was appointed on November 8, 2022 by the Munich local court till the next annual general meeting and thus no annual change is presented in 2022.
-He was elected at the annual general meeting held on June 21, 2023 by the shareholders of Nagarro SE and thus the remuneration for 2022 was extrapolated to calculate the annual remuneration amount.
+4 Christian Bacherl was appointed on November 8, 2022, by the Munich local court till the next annual general meeting and thus no annual change is presented in 2022.
+He was elected at the annual general meeting held on June 21, 2023, by the shareholders of Nagarro SE and thus the remuneration for 2022 was extrapolated to calculate the annual remuneration amount.

-5 Vishal Gaur was elected at the annual general meeting held on June 21, 2023 by the shareholders of Nagarro SE and thus no annual change is presented.
+5 Vishal Gaur was elected at the annual general meeting held on June 21, 2023, by the shareholders of Nagarro SE and thus the remuneration for 2023 was extrapolated to calculate the annual remuneration amount.

-6 The cost of the stock option program for the leadership team has not been included.
+$^{^{6}}$ The cost of the stock option program for the leadership team has not been included.

-7In past reporting periods, all members of the senior management team were identified as key management personnel, except for the members of the Glass Window diversity program who are temporarily added to the senior management team each year.
+7 In past reporting periods, all members of the senior management team were identified as key management personnel, except for the members of the Glass Window diversity program who are temporarily added to the senior management team each year.
 As Nagarro has continued to grow, the senior management team has continued to grow, with the addition of senior management personnel from acquisitions, new Global Business Unit leaders, new CTOs, and so on.
 This approach of treating all senior management personnel as key management personnel had become difficult to maintain.
-In 2023, the ways of working were modified, and the group of key management personnel was reduced to a subset of the senior management team.
+In 2023 and 2024, the ways of working were modified, and the group of key management personnel was reduced to a subset of the senior management team in 2023.
+In 2024, only the members of the management board were identified as key management personnel from the subset of the senior management team.